Set Up DeepEval

 Setting Up Confident AI

-You can sign up here, or you can run the following command
+You can sign up here, or run:

 deepeval login